d3borah/debs_learning_spark/README.md

 ###Pair RDD transformations

 * .mapValues(func)
   * *An easier way to operate on the values of a PairRDD, analogous to map{case (x, y) (x, func(y)}*
+* .sortByKey()

+####reductions
+Reductions are done with hashmaps.
+In Spark 1.1, these reductions will be able to spill to disk.
+However, wrt shuffle, each individual key must fit in memory (is this still true with the new sort-based shuffle??)
+Also, if individual keys are large, could still create memory pressure and GC issues.
 * .groupByKey()
   * *Group the values for each key in the RDD into a single sequence.
 In groupByKey(), all the key-value pairs are shuffled around.
 Instead use reduceByKey, foldByKey, combineByKey*
 * .reduceByKey()
   * *in contrast to the action reduce(), implemented as a transformation on PairRDDs, because there may be a large number of keys. function is of form (V,V) => V. Output with common key on each partition is combined before shuffling, making this more efficient than .groupByKey for large data*

  ```
 .mapValues() and .reduceByKey() both take a parameter to set number of tasks.
 There are examples of these functions being used together to compute per key averages.